asadcodz101/Smart-Learner-chrome-extension/README.md

 # Smart-Learner-chrome-extension
-A google chrome extension for learning smartly on the web
+A google chrome extension for learning/ reading smartly on the web